-Home Visits OPPS 1.1
+Home Visits QPPS 1.1

 One home visit is required for the Statewide Voluntary Preschool Program.
 Home visits are encouraged to take place prior to the start of school.
 This is an opportunity for the preschool teacher to get to know you, your child, and your family and for you to begin to create a partnership between home and school in order to best meet your child's needs.
 This is a great time for you to share what makes your family unique, how you prefer to communicate with the teacher, and share your knowledge about your child's interests, approaches to learning, and developmental needs.
 You can help the teacher understand what your goals are for your child and whether you have any concerns you'd like addressed.
 Parents are encouraged to share these preferences, concerns, and questions at any time with either the classroom teacher or administrator.
 Another staff member will accompany the preschool teacher at all home visits.
+At home visit teachers will assist families by providing any community resources we are aware of to support your family needs.